When lower-carb diets are well-planned, they can have many benefits.

 Owing to the large amounts of starch used in the production process, Soju contains 1.3g carbs per fluid ounce (30ml) (28).

-Given that Soju is typically drunk by the bottle, it’s not a good choice for a low carb alcohol.
+Given that Soju is typically drunk by the bottle, it’s not a good choice.

 Soju = medium to high carb alcohol